peetinc/SimpleLauncher/README.md

 # SimpleLauncher
-**2020.23.02 - Completely reworked and seems to work well now.
-MacOS Catalina made some "?documented?" changes to launchc that blocks the running of LaunchAgents and LaunchDaemons at startup. v1.1.0 must be installed to and run from /Library/Application Support/Remote Access/Remote Access.app**
+**2020.27.02 - Completely reworked and seems to work well now.
+MacOS Catalina made some "?documented?" changes to launchd that blocks the running of LaunchAgents and LaunchDaemons at startup. v1.2 is now an Xcode Objective-C wrapper around the same zsh script.
+I've included the STPrivilegedTask framwork in the hopes of working out a way to authenticate the app as root when double-clicked.
+The main script has been moved to ./Resources/XcodeProject/Remote Acccess/Resources/script**

 A simple app to allow SimpleHelp to simply run as root on macOS.